Home How it works

 1. Add wss://relay.nosister.com to your relay set.

-2. Create/sign an event (for ISE, include ["expiration", "<unix>"] in tags).
+2. Create/sign a kind 30402 listing event (for Issuer-Specified Expiry, include ["expiration", "<unix>"] in tags).

 3. Publish and expect NIP-20 ["OK","<eventid>",true,""] on acceptance.